Building your own DeepRacer

 sudo /sbin/shutdown -r now

-Again it should take ~30 seconds for the RPi to reboot, log back into the RPi (either over SSH or locally) and now we can finally install DeepRacer, we change directory back into the cloned repository and run the command to install DeepRacer
+Again it should take ~30 seconds for the RPi to reboot, log back into the RPi (either over SSH or locally) now we finally install DeepRacer.
+Change directory back into the cloned repository and run the command to install DeepRacer

 This stage takes the longest (aside from the 3D printing) taking up to ~30 minutes.